 Learning how to Showcase Respect in Your Relationships

 Finally, the last characteristic of a healthy relationship to incorporate during treatment for mental health issues is respect.
-Without respect, any relationship is doomed to fail.
+Without respect, any relationship will likely fail.
 Fortunately, there are a few things you can do to cultivate respect in every relationship you have.
 Truthfully, when you practice healthy boundaries and healthy communication, you’re already cultivating mutual respect in relationships.
-But, this also includes giving others their privacy and space when it’s needed.
+But, this also includes giving others their privacy and space.
 Furthermore, respect must be mutual, meaning it should be coming from both sides in a relationship.
 This means you deserve to be respected too.
 So, make sure the people you allow into your life are people who respect you by allowing you to be yourself.

 Learning The Characteristics of a Healthy Relationship in Treatment